jrasmusson/swiftui/Dataflow/HowItWorks/README.md

     }
 }

-// And then explicitly pass to each child struct DetailView: View
+// And then receive as ObservedObject in subviews struct DetailView: View
 {
-    @StateObject var book: Book // 2
+    @ObservedObject var book: Book // 2

     var body: some View {
         VStack {